 GeForce Now's current iteration can be a little clunky, but it works extremely well, particularly if you already own a lot of games on Steam.
 It's come a long way since the experimental hodgepodge of GeForce Now when the Shield TV first launched.

-Nvidia Shield TV remote
+Nvidia Shield TV 2019 review: Remote

 One of the biggest changes from previous Shield TV models is the new version's remote control.
 While older Shield TVs had remotes available, they also included controllers, which were the primary way Nvidia expected users to interact with the system.